Why choose this option?

-Starting in 2017-18, York's Honours Major Chemistry students will have the option of taking 2-5 selected courses at Seneca College (on York's Keele campus) as part of their York Honours Major degree, preferably in the Winter term of their third year.
+York's Honours Major Chemistry students now have the option of taking 2-5 selected courses at Seneca College (on York's Keele campus) as part of their York Honours Major degree, preferably in the Winter term of their third year.
 The courses taken will appear on the York transcript and the grades earned in those courses will count in the York gpa.

-Participating students will be enrolling at York in SENE courses.
+Participating students will be enrolling at York in the SENE courses listed below.

 Students completing at least 2 SENE courses will be exempted from the requirement to take CHEM 3001 at York.
 Some of the SENE courses are course-credit exclusions with York courses, meaning that students will not be able to take those SENE courses as well as the CHEM equivalents.